-How to get a home loan with Flagstar
+How to apply for a mortgage with Flagstar

 Fill out the online form to kickstart the process.
 Once you’ve done that, you have the option of completing the application digitally or waiting for a callback from a loan officer.

 - Go to the Flagstar website.
-On the homepage, hover over Loans.
-Click Mortgage > Buying a Home.
+On the homepage, hover over Loans and select Mortgage > Types of Mortgages.

-- You’ll see a message saying your application has been received.
-If you want to keep going, click Continue to Full Application.
+- Wait for a message indicating your application has been received.
+If you want to keep going, choose Continue to Full Application.

-- Work your way through the form, answering questions about your Property, Employment, Assets and Liabilities.
+- Work your way through the form, answering questions about your property, employment history, assets and liabilities.

 - Upload supporting documents and Submit Your Application.